ElektraInitiative/libelektra/doc/tutorials/plugins.md

 `elektraLineSet(Plugin *handle ELEKTRA_UNUSED, KeySet *toWrite, Key *parentKey)`

 Lets start with the most important parameters, the KeySet and the `parentKey`.
 The KeySet supplied is the KeySet that is going to be persisted in the file.
 In our case it would contain the Keys representing the lines.
-The `parentKey` is the topmost Key of the KeySet at serves several purposes.
+The `parentKey` is the topmost Key of the KeySet and serves several purposes.
 First, it contains the filename of the destination file as its value.
 Second, errors and warnings can be emitted via the parentKey.
 We will discuss error handling in more detail later.
 The Plugin handle can be used to persist state information in a threadsafe way with `elektraPluginSetData`.
 As our plugin is not stateful and therefore does not use the handle, it is marked as unused in order to suppress compiler warnings.